ymyke/cardio/README.md

   setting that helps speed up / slow down the animations.
 Then do some self-timing e.g. on burning a card that will automatically adjust that setting if necessary (i.e., animation takes too long or too short).
+- Can I build a keystroke command that switches from the TUI into some debug mode and back into the TUI?

 # Todo